 • Introduction: Indicates why the topic is important and states the specific objective(s) of the review.

-• Sources: Identifies what was searched and how; if a computerized system was used, specify the period searched, the language(s) covered, and the search terms.
+• Material and methods: Identifies what was searched and how; if a computerized system was used, specify the period searched, the language(s) covered, and the search terms.
 Provide the number and nature of reports reviewed, the basis of selection (exclusion and inclusion criteria) and the reports in the final tabulation.

 • Results: Describe how observations across studies were tabulated and integrated into a cohesive whole.
 Tabulate material if possible, including major summary points, but try to ensure that tables are not necessarily bulky and contain brief text.